 What you’ll learn

-- Create a Private Network
+- How to create a Private Network

-- Create a Router
+- How to create a Router

 - Obtain, attach and re-attach floating IP-Addresses